-The college regularly conducts an institutional check of its missions and goals fulfillment.
-Both instructional and administrative programs are reviewed cyclically (Standard I.A.3) in order to assess alignment with the college missions and goals and budget allocation in short-term and long-range planning.
-As the college continually faces a steady decline in enrollment, strategic allocation of resources is needed in order to achieve sustainability of operation.
-During the budget process, some budget line items cannot be covered due to limited resources, like temporary suspension of faculty hiring in State Campuses that has been covered by sending faculty from National Campus in order to deliver the program.
+The college regularly conducted an institutional check of its missions and goals fulfillment.
+Both instructional and administrative programs were reviewed cyclically (Standard I.A.3) in order to assess alignment with the college missions and goals and budget allocation in short-term and long-range planning.
+As the college continually face a steady decline in enrollment, strategic allocation of resources is needed in order to achieve sustainability of operation.
+During budget process, some budget line items cannot be covered due to limited resources, like temporary suspension of faculty hiring in State Campuses and instead sending faculty from National Campus in order to deliver the program.